WohlSoft/Moondust-Devkit-Help/EditLevel/ContextMenu.md

 - **Copy** - Copy selected items into the internal clipboard (**Not supported by warp points**).
 - **Cut** - Copy selected items into the internal clipboard and remove them (**Not supported by warp points**).
 - **Remove** - Selected items will be removed
-- **Transform into** - gives ability to replace type of item (for example one block wiht another).
+- **Transform into** - gives ability to replace type of item (for example one block with another).
 Available for Blocks, BGO's and NPC's, Terrain tiles, Scenery, Paths, Levels points.
 - **Transform all ITEM-X into** - gives ability to replace type of all items with same ID on the map.
 Available for Blocks, BGO's and NPC's, Terrain , Scenery, Paths, Level points.
 - **Properties** - will open the item properties' dialog for selected item group.